dotnet/docs/docs/core/porting/libraries.md

 ## Prerequisites

-This article also assumes that you:
+This article assumes that you:

 - Are using Visual Studio 2017 or later. .NET Core isn't supported on earlier versions of Visual Studio.
 - Understand the [recommended porting process](index.md).
 - Have resolved any issues with [third-party dependencies](third-party-deps.md).

-You should also read and become familiar with the content of the following topics:
+You should also become familiar with the content of the following topics:

 [.NET Standard](~/docs/standard/net-standard.md)
 This topic describes the formal specification of .NET APIs that are intended to be available on all .NET runtimes.